medhatassm/Ekko/Readme.md

 ## Description
-this is home page of web site that share information about me, it is have a lot of sections that contain information about me and let's Discover this sections.
+this is the home page of the website that shares information about me, it has a lot of sections that contain information about me and let's Discover this section.

+### Tools
+- HTML
+- CSS

+## Builded Sections
+- Header
+- Landing
+- Articles
+- Gallery
+- Features
+- Testimonials
+- Team
+- Services
+- Skills
+- How it Works
+- Latest Event
+- Pricing
+- Top Videos
+- Status
+- Discount
+- Footer

+## Screen Shot